 Summer School 2020

-The SGSSS Summer School 2020 will take place between Tuesday the 9th and Thursday the 11th of June at Queen Margaret University, Edinburgh.
+The SGSSS Summer School 2020 will take place between Tuesday the 9th and Thursday the 11th of June.
 Please keep an eye on our webpages for more information.

 Welcome to Summer School 2019!

 Thank you to everyone who has booked in to attend our 2019 Summer School.
 3 day and full day ticket sales have now concluded.
 We still have limited spaces on a number of workshops that are available to book in on an individual basis.
 Please see below for workshop information.
 Individual workshop tickets are priced at £15 and are available until 4pm, Friday June 7.

 Please note: we can no longer offer accommodation for these individual tickets.

 All social science PhD students who are studying at one of our partner institutions are eligible to attend the SGSSS Summer School.
 Places are available on a first-come first-served basis.
 You can find the list of our partner institutions here.
 If you do not attend one of our partner institutions, please contact firstname.lastname@example.org for further information.

 Where will Summer School 2019 be held?

 Summer School is hosted in June each year at The University of Edinburgh.
 For 2019, the SGSSS has decided to hold the Summer School in a professional conference setting and the majority of workshops will be taking place in the John McIntyre Conference Centre (JMCC), located at the Pollock Halls. https://www.ed.ac.uk/maps/maps?building=john-mcIntyre-conference-centre